• Skip to primary navigation

 Can I use canned Chickpeas?

 Yes, you can use both dried and canned chickpeas to make this dish.
-Personally I prefer the dried ones to canned chickpeas.
+Personally, I prefer the dried ones to canned chickpeas.
 But, if you are in a hurry, then you can go for canned chickpeas.

-• No soaking required.
+• No soaking is required.

 • Add about 3 cups of canned chickpeas (about two 14oz cans)